malcolmlett/robovac/data/contents.md

 - -DLO outputs accurately blanked out when they should be ignored from loss calculations.

-- BUG: was generated with pixel_size=44.71 instead of 47.41.
+- BUG: was generated with pixel_size=44.71, resulting in incorrect window sizes of 159x159x3.
+Should have been pixel_size 47.41 and window size 149x149x3.

+experimental-slam-training-data5.npz

+* Same as v4 but pixel_size fixed (now 47.41), so that window sizes are 149x149x3.